jefreyzavala1/jefrey05/README.md

 Full Stack Software Engineer
 ----------------------------

-I am a full stack software engineer with a passion for creating innovative and useful projects!
+I am a software engineer with a passion for creating innovative and useful projects!

 * 🌍  I'm based in New York
 * 🖥️  See my portfolio at [portfolio](http://jefreyzavala.netlify.app/)